Abandoned & Little-Known Airfields:

 There are only remnants of the runway to mark the facility location."

-the site of Garden City Aux #3 has been reused as a cattle feedlot.
+A 2023 aerial photo looking north showed the site of Garden City Aux #3 had been reused as a cattle feedlot.

 Garden City Aux #3 is located northwest of the intersection of East Mary Street & North 16 Mile Road.